Last Updated: March 23, 2021

 Take some inspiration from Reformation, a sustainable fashion brand catered to modern, stylish women.
 They offer a unique shopping experience that allows shoppers to choose the clothing they want to try on through a touchscreen display on the wall.

 The items they’ve chosen will then appear in their fitting rooms where they can plug in their own devices to play music and change the colors of the lighting to fit their mood.
-This strategy works perfectly with the brand as they design clothes for the young, trendy, tech-savvy women who will enjoy these features and share their experience with their friends.
+This strategy works perfectly with the brand as they design clothes for young, trendy, tech-savvy women who will enjoy these features and share their experience with their friends.

 Incorporating retail technology trends into your in-store experience is a great way to get your customers to talk about your business.